Christmas Morning Monkey Bread

 Ingredients

-• 2 packages of refrigerated biscuit dough
+• 2 packages refrigerated biscuit dough such as Pillsbury Grands

 • Christmas sprinkles

-• Hershey Kisses, unwrapped (any flavor is fine)
+• Hershey Kisses unwrapped (any flavor is fine)

-• 4 tbsp ground cinnamon
+• 4 Tablespoons ground cinnamon

 Instructions